 Jed Williams ’10 (M.A.) lives and breathes the business of local media.

-On February 6, Williams returned to the UNC School of Media and Journalism leading a group of media executives on an Innovation Mission, networking trips designed to spark new ideas in creating sustainable business models.
+On February 6, Williams returned to the UNC Hussman School of Journalism and Media leading a group of media executives on an Innovation Mission, networking trips designed to spark new ideas in creating sustainable business models.
 He calls these trips “the anti-conference conference” for their immersive experiences visiting a variety of large and small media organizations, startup incubators and leading research institutions.

 The UNC Center for Innovation & Sustainability in Local Media welcomed the group on Tuesday in the Reese News Lab.
 Knight Chair in Journalism and Digital Media Economics Penelope Abernathy and Associate Professor Ryan Thornburg both shared their insights with the group on media strategy, challenging audience assumptions, using data more efficiently and more.